-We’re talking with Workit members in recovery from opioid addiction about how medication-assisted treatment worked for them.
+We’re talking with Workit members in recovery from opioid addiction about how medically assisted treatment worked for them.

 James, please tell us a little bit about yourself.

 I work full time at a plumbing supply house.
-I started using opiates in my late 20’s into my mid 30’s.
-I tried getting clean a few times with the methadone.
+I started using opiates in my late 20s into my mid 30s.
+I tried getting clean a few times with methadone.
 It never took.
-I finally found Suboxone and it has been working for me.
-I like being able to function without having to think about my next fix constantly.
+I finally found Suboxone, and it has been working for me.
+I like being able to function without having to constantly think about my next fix.

 “I finally found Suboxone and it has been working for me.
 I like being able to function without having to think about my next fix constantly.”